Abou Ben Adhem (may his tribe increase!)

 Zohar on the other hand was a professional executioner or hangman, working for the government.
 His job was to execute the killings of those who received capital punishment by the court.
 He remained an introvert most of his life.
 Not many people in the city knew him.
 And most of the neighboring kids feared him because of his profession.
 But he wasn’t literate, so he knew no other job.

-So, God said, “let us start with you Adrian.
-For first 100 years you will have to live in hell, to do the penance for some of your karmas.
+So, God said, “let us start with you, Adrian.
+For the first 100 years, you will have to live in hell, to do the penance for some of your karmas.
 And after you complete the term, we will decide whether you are ready to go to heaven or not.”

-Adrian said, “I am so sorry for the offence, my lord.
+Adrian said, “I am so sorry for the offense, my lord.
 I have been a very pious priest throughout my life and have spent most of my life in your service.
-Wouldn’t it be unfair if you send me to hell along side a person like Zohar who spent his life killing other people?”
+Wouldn’t it be unfair if you send me to hell alongside a person like Zohar who spent his life killing other people?”

 To this, God replied, “I am sorry my child, but who said that Zohar is going to hell?
 Sure, he did all the killings, but that was his job and service to his nation.
 You don’t know how he spent his entire life in repentance.
 You have no idea, but he spent many sleepless nights every time he had to execute someone, out of guilt.
 Apart from those killings, he did not even kill animals to feed his hunger.”

 God continued by saying, “you always gave preference to white people coming to the church.
 You never loved all my men equally.
 Zohar, on the other hand, not just loved all humans equally, but was equally empathetic to animals and birds.
 So, my child, Zohar is going to heaven.”